 Over 100 festivals in Tibet are observed throughout the year.
 Experiencing a festival in Tibet is a life-affirming way to get an insight into Tibetan Buddhism.

-During Saga Dawa Festival, legions of pilgrims throughout Tibet pay homage to Mount Kailash.
+During the Saga Dawa Festival, legions of pilgrims throughout Tibet pay homage to Mount Kailash.
 Do you know more about Mt.
 Kailash?
-It is the sacred mountain which has been regarded by Hindus and Buddhists as the Mythical Mount Meru, the cosmic center of the universe from which all life flows for long.
+It is the sacred mountain that has been regarded by Hindus and Buddhists as the Mythical Mount Meru, the cosmic center of the universe from which all life flows for long.

 Visitors will gather and pay homage to the mountain by participating in a Kora, or clockwise circumambulation of the base of the mountain.
 The trek lasts for a week and crosses a 5800m high pass.